ccatobs/MODBUS/README.md

 Caveat:

-Whilst the environmental parameters are set in the Docker container, they have to be defined separately in the OS environment, in which *mb_client_RestAPI.py* runs:
+Whilst environmental parameters are set in the Docker container, they have to be defined separately in the
+OS environment, in which *mb_client_RestAPI.py* runs, ita est:

 *ServerPort=&lt;MODBUS Server Port&gt;*,

 *ServerIPS=&lt;MODBUS Server IP[, ...]&gt;*, and